bryansumalinab/Laplacian-P-spline-nowcasting/README.md

 The R codes for performing the simulation study are contained in the **LPS** and **VanDeKassteele** folders, corresponding to the Laplacian-P-splines (LPS) and Van de Kassteele et al. (2019) method, respectively.

 ## R codes for real data application:
 The script **mortality_nowcasting.R** is used for nowcasting of mortality data for one nowcast date.
-The script **mortality_diffnd.R** contains R codes that loops through all the different nowcast dates considered in the analysis of mortality data.
+The script **mortality_diffnd.R** contains R codes that loopsthrough all the different nowcast dates considered in the analysis of mortality data.
 The codes for plotting the nowcast and (estimated) delay density are contained in these scripts.

 ## Source functions
 There are two source functions for the LPS method: